dpryan79/MethylDackel/README.md

 To do list
 ==========

- * Add an -l option to parse only regions in a BED file
- * add an -r/--region REGION option to just look at one region
  * Enable trimming based on M-bias
  * The -D option seems to only be approximate.
 Is the an htslib issue?
- * Is it possible to support non-directional libraries with this method?
  * If a BAM (or ideally CRAM) file isn't yet indexed, we should do that automatically
  * Is the output format the most convenient (it's what Bison uses, so converters have already been written)?
 It makes more sense to output a predefined VCF format, which would allow processing multiple samples at once.
 This would require a spec., which should have pretty broad input.
- * Perhaps things should be restructured to allow making a library out of this, for easier incorporation into python (e.g., pysam).
+ * Need to finish restructuring things to allow easy library incorporation
  * Test to ensure that the results are correct!